 23 arrested in India after mob beats five people to death in latest lynchings

-More than 25 people have been killed in India in recent lynchings sparked by false rumours of child kidnapping or sex harassment
+More than 25 people have been killed in recent lynchings sparked by false rumours of child kidnapping or sexual harassment

 Related topics